 Your clients want to hire someone with the right education, experience, and track record.
 But your clients care primarily about themselves and the legal issue they’re facing, so your marketing needs to meet them where they are.

 No matter how you choose to market yourself, obsess over how to create an outstanding client experience.
 This will pay off in spades when your potential client feels trust and credibility with you early in the process.
+Investing in your reputation and creating a personal brand as an attorney can help build up word of mouth credibility.

 Word of mouth is one of the most potent marketing engines for a law firm of any size.
 In fact, 37% of legal services clients said that word of mouth and recommendations were the most critical factor they considered in selecting an attorney.
 When you get a new client, provide them with an outstanding experience and solicit their feedback in reviews and testimonials.
 This social proof continues to help convert other potential clients.